-This is also a good chance for revamping this guide about the city that was in fact pretty old and vague since I created back in March 2013.
-I cannot believe how quickly the years have passed since I created this.
-And ever since I started with my travel guides blog project in 2011, and I am very proud that I can continue to share with you all and absolutely for free the hundreds of guides already in place.
+This is also a good chance for revamping this guide about the city that was in fact pretty old and vague since I created back some years ago.
+I cannot believe how quickly the time have passed anyway.
+And ever since I started with my travel guides blog project in 2011, I am very proud that I can continue to share with you all and absolutely for free the hundreds of guides already in place.

 Malaga is for the great majority of tourists, the entry point to their beach holidays along the southern coast of Spain.
 After all, this is one of the warmest and sunnier places in Spain, with hundreds of kilometres of sandy beaches along the Mediterranean coast.
 However, the city is way more than just beach and it’s a great starting point for visiting the world renown cities of Granada with it’s Alhambra, or Cordoba home to the Great Mosque-Cathedral, that you can generally do in day tour, as the many millions of tourists that visit this region do.

 As for the city itself, it is one of the largest in Spain with a big and beautiful old town having plenty of historic sights located around the Alcazaba and Gibralfaro hills, and along Larios Street, the main thoroughfare at the elegant heart of the city.
 There are 2 castles and a large and well preserved Roman theatre, all within a short walk from the Cathedral and old town which has been entirely recently revamped and restored, with majority of the streets now pedestrianised.
 A day is well more than enough to enjoy every sight in Malaga, and this is how we’ve been doing the previous times where we usually spend a day in the city with our friends, and the following day we use for visiting other great cities and places such as Granada, Cordoba, Ronda and the coastal villages.